Switching nonparametric regression models for multi-curve data

 since the integrated squared second derivative of a function is a common form of roughness penalty \citep{wahba1990spline}.
 The $\lambda_j$s are the smoothing parameters, governing the weight of the penalty term.
 As in \citet{deSouza2014} one could also take a Bayesian approach by maximizing (\ref{criterion1}) with $P$ arising from placing a Gaussian process prior on the $f_j$s.

-The form of $\log p(\mathbf{y}_k|\theta)$ is very complicated, since it involves the distribution of the latent $z_{ik}$'s.
+The form of $\log p(\mathbf{y}_k|\theta)$ is very complicated, since it involves the distribution of the latent states $\vect{z}_{k}$.
 Therefore, we apply an Expectation-Maximization (EM) algorithm \citep{dempster1977em} to maximize (\ref{criterion1}).
 We can show (see, for instance, \citealp{cappe2005} and \citealp{mclachlan}) that our EM algorithm generates a sequence of estimates, $\theta^{(c)}$, $c \geq 1$, satisfying $l(\theta^{(c+1)}) \geq l(\theta^{(c)})$.
 One could also perform a numerical likelihood maximization as described in \citet{macdonald2014numerical} and \citet{zucchini2016hidden}.

 As in the single realization case presented in \citet{deSouza2014} we use again the results of \citet{louis1982} to obtain standard errors for the estimates of the parameters of the latent state process.
 When the hidden states, $z_{1k},\ldots,z_{nk}$, are independent and identically distributed (\textit{iid}) we consider $J\geq2$ possible state values.
 For $z_{1k},\ldots,z_{nk}$ following a Markov structure we restrict the possible number of states to $J=2$.
 We also obtain standard errors for the intercept and slope parameters for the case where $J=2$ and $z_{1k},\ldots,z_{nk}$ are independent with the distribution of $z_{ik}$ depending on only one covariate.
 See Section 2 of the Supplementary Material for more details.